1st Marine Regiment (Sweden): History

 With the Defence Act, the fixed coastal artillery was discontinued, and the remaining units instead came to form amphibious units, where the two coastal artillery regiments were reorganized into amphibious regiments, which organized one amphibious brigade staff and three amphibious battalions.
 On 30 June, the coastal artillery was disbanded, and on 1 July 2000, the Swedish Amphibious Corps was formed with the Vaxholm Amphibian Regiment (Amf 1), Älvsborg Amphibian Regiment (Amf 4) and the Amphibious Combat School (Amfibiestridsskolan, AmfSS).
 Prior to the Defence Act of 2004, the government felt that only one platform for training amphibious units in the basic organization was needed, where the government considered that Vaxholm Amphibian Regiment (Amf 1) should be maintained.
 Among other things, when referring to the government's bill 1999/2000: 30, where the government highlighted Vaxholm as the main platform because of the good practice conditions in the Stockholm archipelago, and that the valuation that was then made was still valid.
 It was then found that the regiment in Gothenburg had limited training conditions.

-Instead of continuing with amphibious training in Vaxholm, the government proposed in its bill that the regiment should be relocated to Haninge/Berga, where the regiment would take over the location from the Svea Helicopter Bttalion (Svea helikopterbataljon) as well as the Swedish Naval Schools (Örlogsskolorna, ÖS).
+Instead of continuing with amphibious training in Vaxholm, the government proposed in its bill that the regiment should be relocated to Haninge/Berga, where the regiment would take over the location from the Svea Helicopter Battalion (Svea helikopterbataljon) as well as the Swedish Naval Schools (Örlogsskolorna, ÖS).
 Furthermore, it was considered important that in the future it was important to train unit that could operate also on the West Coast, which meant that the facility at Känsö would be maintained, and constitute a detachment to Vaxholm Amphibian Regiment.
 On 3 October 2005, the colour was lowered for the last time at Vaxholm Amphibian Regiment (Amf 1) in Vaxholm, in the presence of the Supreme Commander, General Håkan Syrén and other dignitaries.
 As a result, the military presence in Vaxholm ceased.
 Later that day, the flag was hoisted at the 1st Amphibian Regiment (Amf 1) in Berga.
 A decommissioning organization remained in Rindö until 30 June 2006.
 The last companies were installed in Berga in December 2005.
 The first big draft was made in January 2006.
 After the relocation to Berga, the name Första amfibieregementet (Amf 1) was adopted.
 In 2006, the regiment adopted a shorter name form, in the form of the Amfibieregementet (Amf 1).
 On 1 October 2021, the regiment adopted the name Stockholm amfibieregemente.